enleak/enleak.github.io/MemLabs 1/Lab1.md

 ## Second Flag!

 For the second flag we will refer back to the challenge description which mentions, "when the crash happened, she was trying to draw something".
-This hint in addition to the `mspaint
+This hint in addition to the `mspaint.exe` process running, points us towards the right direciton.

 ![image](https://github.com/enleak/enleak.github.io/assets/55566953/49d9f567-dbc1-4419-8156-02fc6e2c8085)